 For information about the Court of Queen's Bench's articling program, please consult the articling brochure.
-For further information, contact Donald Netolitzky (Legal Counsel) in Edmonton, or Suzanne Vickers (Legal Counsel) in Calgary.
+For further information, contact Benga Shoyele (Legal Counsel) in Edmonton, or Suzanne Vickers (Legal Counsel) in Calgary.
 In addition, these current Court articling students are willing to answer questions about the program:

 In Edmonton, contact:

 Sylvie Vigneux - 780.427.7900

 Rayleen Nicolajsen - 780.415.5834